spandan12/Learn-STATE-FGOD/README.md

 - D_ALL/CARS
 - D_ALL/CIFAR100

 The taxonomy of each dataset is given in the respective folder.
-Closeset and openset classes are provided for each dataset.
+Closed-set and open-set classes are provided for each dataset.
 Please make sure to store training images to `D_ALL/<dataset>/train` and test samples from closed-set classes to `D_ALL/<dataset>/known` and openset classes to `D_ALL/<dataset>/novel`.

 Run the following code to get started.